clement-lo/my-in-vitro-electrophysiology-analysis/README.md

 **In vitro electrophysiology** involves recording the electrical properties of neurons in a controlled environment, such as in brain slices or cultured cells.
 This repository provides a comprehensive analysis workflow with a focus on reproducibility, modularity, and clarity.
 The analysis pipelines covered in this repository include:

 1. **Synaptic Input and Output Analysis**
-Scripts and Notebooks for characterizing synaptic input/output curves, synaptic integration, and synaptic plasticity.
+- Scripts and Notebooks for characterizing synaptic input/output curves, synaptic integration, and synaptic plasticity.
-Objective: Characterize synaptic input-output relationships.
+- Objective: Characterize synaptic input-output relationships.
-Methods: Curve fitting, response normalization, and plasticity induction protocols.
+- Methods: Curve fitting, response normalization, and plasticity induction protocols.
-Outputs: Input-output curves, synaptic strength indices.
+- Outputs: Input-output curves, synaptic strength indices.

-2. **Action Potential Properties and Spike Train Analysis** Tools for extracting action potential properties such as amplitude, half-width, and spike-frequency adaptation.
+2. **Action Potential Properties and Spike Train Analysis**
+- Tools for extracting action potential properties such as amplitude, half-width, and spike-frequency adaptation.
 Includes spike train analysis methods like autocorrelation and burst detection.
-Objective: Quantify action potential waveform features and analyze spike train dynamics.
+- Objective: Quantify action potential waveform features and analyze spike train dynamics.
-Methods: Peak detection, inter-spike interval histogram, and bursting analysis.
+- Methods: Peak detection, inter-spike interval histogram, and bursting analysis.
-Outputs: Spike train raster plots, firing rate histograms.
+- Outputs: Spike train raster plots, firing rate histograms.

+ In Vitro Electrophysiology Data Analysis
-3. **Ion Channel Kinetics and Conductance-Based Modeling** Scripts for modeling ion channel kinetics using Hodgkin-Huxley models or more advanced conductance-based models.
+3. **Ion Channel Kinetics and Conductance-Based Modeling**
+- Scripts for modeling ion channel kinetics using Hodgkin-Huxley models or more advanced conductance-based models.
-Objective: Simulate and analyze ion channel kinetics and neuronal excitability.
+- Objective: Simulate and analyze ion channel kinetics and neuronal excitability.
-Methods: Hodgkin-Huxley and other conductance-based models.
+- Methods: Hodgkin-Huxley and other conductance-based models.
-Outputs: Simulated action potentials, current-voltage relationships.
+- Outputs: Simulated action potentials, current-voltage relationships.

 4. **Pharmacological Modulation Analysis**
-Analysis tools for assessing the effects of pharmacological agents on synaptic transmission and intrinsic membrane properties.
+- Analysis tools for assessing the effects of pharmacological agents on synaptic transmission and intrinsic membrane properties.
-Objective: Assess the effects of pharmacological agents on neurons.
+- Objective: Assess the effects of pharmacological agents on neurons.
-Methods: Dose-response curves, statistical significance testing.
+- Methods: Dose-response curves, statistical significance testing.
-Outputs: Concentration-response curves, EC50 values.
+- Outputs: Concentration-response curves, EC50 values.

-5. **Network Connectivity and Plasticity Analysis** Functions for analyzing network connectivity using graph theory metrics, and for modeling synaptic plasticity phenomena (e.g., LTP/LTD).
+5. **Network Connectivity and Plasticity Analysis**
+- Functions for analyzing network connectivity using graph theory metrics, and for modeling synaptic plasticity phenomena (e.g., LTP/LTD).
-Objective: Analyze network connectivity and synaptic plasticity.
+- Objective: Analyze network connectivity and synaptic plasticity.
-Methods: Graph theory metrics, LTP/LTD induction protocols.
+- Methods: Graph theory metrics, LTP/LTD induction protocols.
-Outputs: Network graphs, synaptic weight matrices.
+- Outputs: Network graphs, synaptic weight matrices.

-6. **Time-Frequency Analysis for Intrinsic Oscillations** Wavelet and Fourier transform-based methods for analyzing intrinsic oscillations, including phase-amplitude coupling and coherence analysis.
+6. **Time-Frequency Analysis for Intrinsic Oscillations**
+- Wavelet and Fourier transform-based methods for analyzing intrinsic oscillations, including phase-amplitude coupling and coherence analysis.
-Objective: Characterize oscillatory activity and its modulation.
+- Objective: Characterize oscillatory activity and its modulation.
-Methods: Fourier and wavelet transforms, coherence analysis.
+- Methods: Fourier and wavelet transforms, coherence analysis.
-Outputs: Time-frequency plots, phase-amplitude coupling indices.
+- Outputs: Time-frequency plots, phase-amplitude coupling indices.

 ## Key Features
-Modular Codebase: Easy to extend and integrate new analysis methods.
+- Modular Codebase: Easy to extend and integrate new analysis methods.
-Python and MATLAB Compatibility: Scripts are provided in both Python and MATLAB for flexibility.
+- Python and MATLAB Compatibility: Scripts are provided in both Python and MATLAB for flexibility.
-Detailed Documentation: Step-by-step instructions for setting up and running each analysis.
+- Detailed Documentation: Step-by-step instructions for setting up and running each analysis.
-Comprehensive Examples: Jupyter Notebooks provided for interactive data exploration and visualization.
+- Comprehensive Examples: Jupyter Notebooks provided for interactive data exploration and visualization.

 ## Repository Structure